ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ## Run the Tests

-With our current configuration, there are four convient ways to run the tests:
+With our current configuration, there are four convenient ways to run the tests:

 - `npm test` - runs the tests and waits for changes.
 This is the default and should be used for most development.
-- `npm test:ci` - runs the tests and exits.
+- `npm run test:ci` - runs the tests and exits.
 This is intended for use on your CI/CD server but is also useful for cases where you want to run the tests once.
-- `npm test:cov` - runs the tests and collects coverage information.
-This is intended for use on your CI/CD server but is also useful for cases where you want to identity non-tested areas.
+- `npm run test:cov` - runs the tests and collects coverage information.
+This is intended for use on your CI/CD server but is also useful for cases where you want to identify non-tested areas.
-- `npm test:upd` - runs the tests and re-record failed snapshots.
-This is intended for use when you want to assert the output of components.
+- `npm run test:upd` - runs the tests and regenerate failed snapshots.
+This is intended for use when component markup is modified and you have tests that assert against the composition of components.

 Type `npm test` and verify that the tests run.

-### The Jest VSCode Extension
+### Jest VSCode Extension

 If you are using Visual Studio Code as your editor, a [Jest extension](https://github.com/jest-community/vscode-jest) exists that will -- among other things -- automatically run the tests for you and report on the status.

-## Test Structure
+## Structuring Unit Tests

-The basic Jest test structure is a single file with setup and teardown code and individual test cases.
-Jest also supports grouping test cases together in nested block, which allows you to group tests together by functionality.
+The Jest test structure calls for a single file with setup and teardown code and individidual test cases to be created per project file.
+Jest also supports grouping test cases together in nested blocks, which allows you to group tests together by functionality.

 ### Setup and Teardown